China–Switzerland relations: Bilateral relations

 The embassy of China in Bern.
-China also has a diplomatic mission to the United Nations Office at Geneva and the other international organisations in Switzerland.
+In 1954, China opened a Consulate-General in Geneva.

 Until China established diplomatic relations with France in 1964, Switzerland was the only country in central and southern Europe to have a Chinese Embassy.
-As a result, the PRC's Embassy in Bern and the Consulate in Geneva were in charge of China's political and economic relations with France, Italy, Germany, and other countries.
-China-Swiss economic relations have accelerated since Deng Xiaoping's economic reforms in the late 1970s.
+As a result, the PRC's Embassy in Bern and the Consulate in Geneva were in charge of China's political, cultural and economic relations with France, Italy, West Germany, and many other European countries.
+China-Swiss economic relations have accelerated since Deng Xiaoping's reform and opening up in the late 1970s.
+China's first industrial joint venture was with the Swiss company Schindler in 1980.
 Switzerland's trade with China is not in deficit as other industrialized nations trade with China.
 Two way trade between the two countries is growing at an annual rate of 20–30 percent.
 In 2007, Swiss exports were valued at 5.4 billion Swiss francs or 5.36 billion US dollars.
 The same year, China was already Switzerland's top trading partner in Asia, ahead of Japan.

 Swiss firms have been investing in China substantially over the last decade.
 There are approximately 300 Swiss firms with more than 700 branches operating in China with a total employment of 55,000 people.
 Chinese firms have a small but growing presence in Switzerland as a base to expand in Europe.
 Chinese firms are not only entering markets for basic consumer goods such as textiles and shoes but also for chemical intermediates, pharmaceuticals, high technology parts, and telecommunications.

 China and Switzerland signed a free trade agreement in 2013.
 Direct exports from Switzerland to China accounted for 22.8 billion in that deal, which was heralded as a "real milestone" by then Swiss President Ueli Maurer.
 Switzerland has a positive trade balance with China, and both countries are expected to profit from export guarantees, protection of intellectual property and financial cooperation between their largest banks.
 Switzerland thus became the first continental European country and the largest economy to conclude a free trade deal with China.

 In January 2015, during the World Economic Forum, the Swiss National Bank and the People's Bank of China signed a memorandum of understanding on the establishment of renminbi clearing arrangements in Switzerland.